-Mythbusting: We’re All Going to Die if the Airplane Crashes, so Using a Car Seat is Pointless
+Mythbusting: We’re All Going to Die if the Airplane Crashes, so Using a Car Seat Is Pointless

 FacebooktwittermailFacebooktwittermail

-It’s common to see children under age 2 sitting on a parent’s lap on an airplane.
+It’s still common to see children under age 2 sitting on a parent’s lap on an airplane.
 The Federal Aviation Administration (FAA) doesn’t require airlines to mandate the use of a car seat for babies or toddlers, so many parents feel there is little risk in holding their young child during the flight.

 We know that air travel is generally very safe, therefore many parents feel comfortable with their decision to just hold their child.
-Some may also have a fatalist “we’re all going to die anyway if the plane goes down” mentality.
-Let’s examine the argument that “we’re all going to die” in a plane incident and determine if it’s a solid one or not.
+And some people have a fatalist “we’re all going to die anyway if the plane goes down” mentality.

-Actually, it’s highly unlikely you’ll die in a commercial airplane crash, with statistics through 2018 showing us that there’s 1 fatal accident for every 3 million flights.
+Actually, it’s highly unlikely you’ll die in a commercial airplane crash, with statistics through 2018 showing us that there’s 1 fatal accident for every 3 million flights. https://www.ntsb.gov/safety/Pages/research.aspx

 The last U.S.-owned commercial plane crash in the states was in 2009 and that was a commuter crash in Buffalo, NY, where all 49 people on board the plane died and 1 person on the ground was killed.
 Before that crash, we have to go back to another commuter crash in 2006 to find passenger fatalities.